enjine-com/mcos/README.md

 ##DATA INPUTS

 As mentioned above, the key input for the system is the expected return vector and covariance of the portfolio that you are trying to analyze.
 You choose the type of Observation Simulator (currently supported are standard and Ledoit-Wolf, which is detailed in this unfortunately titled paper) and initialize it with the covariance and expected returns.
 Please feed the Simulator only numpy arrays, lest it get cranky and uncooperative.
-The expected return vector is a a 1 dimensional array of expected returns for the portfolio constituents, while the covariance is a nxn matrix.
+The expected return vector is a 1 dimensional array of expected returns for the portfolio constituents, while the covariance is a n x n matrix.

 ##CONFIGURATION INPUTS